nelsonaloysio/networkx-temporal/docs/source/guide.rst

     >>> # Create temporal graph from snapshots.
     >>> TG = tx.from_snapshots(graphs)

-Let's plot the temporal graph snapshots, with colors representing the ground truths and highlighting intra-community edges.
+Let's plot the graphs, with node colors representing communities and intra-community edges:
-These are generated with the same community structure, but continuously decreasing assortativity over time, and will serve as our reference for later comparison:

 .. code-block:: python